 What are some possible cause and effect essay structures?

-This is the second of four lessons about Cause and Effect Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Cause and Effect Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Outline the two cause and effect essay structures